corda/corda-docs/content/en/docs/cenm/1.3/config-network-map-parameters.md

   * **ssl**:
   See [SSL Settings](config-ssl.md)
 * **localSigner**:
-*(Optional)* Configuration of the local signer for the Network Map service.
+*(Optional)* Configuration of the local signer for the Network Map Service.
 Useful for debugging, testing or when HSM support is not available.
   * **keyStore**:
   Configuration for key store containing the Network Map Service key pair.
     * **file**: